han-le11/robot-machine-vision/README.md

 # Product Development Project - Heureka Robot Machine Vision

-This repository provides a machine vision implementation for detecting waving gestures in real-time.
+This repository provides a machine vision implementation for detecting human motions in real-time.

 ![Our interactive robot with a 3D printed hand](./media/ABB-IRB-robot.png)

 ## Current Features
 - **YOLOv8 for Person Detection**: Utilizes the YOLOv8 model to detect humans in real-time.
-- **Motion Detection**: Detects waving gestures by analyzing motion within the bounding box of detected persons.
+- **Motion Detection**: Detects moving gestures by analyzing motion within the bounding box of detected persons.
 - **Flexible Input**:
   - Process live input from a webcam camera.
   - Process video files from a folder.